ozanpempegul/CatalogWebApi/README.md

 MS SQL needs to be up and running in the background

-Then open project in your IDE and enter to your terminal: dotnet run --project CatalogWebApi
+Then open project in your IDE and enter to your terminal:
-Then
+dotnet run --project CatalogWebApi
 dotnet run

 Finally you can open swagger in your web browser